OpenEx-Platform/docs/docs/administration/openbas-agent.md

 ## Introduction

-The openBAS agent is an application whose main role is to enroll an asset on the OpenBAS platform, to retrieve jobs or scripts to be executed and to transmit this information to the implants (subject to come) for execution on the host asset.
+The OpenBAS Agent is an application whose main role is to enroll an Asset on the OpenBAS platform, to retrieve jobs or scripts to be executed and to transmit this information to the implants (subject to come) for execution on the host Asset.

-The agent will not perform direct attack to remain neutral for antivirus.
+The Agent will not perform direct attack to remain neutral for antivirus.

 It aims to be able to be run on different OS (Windows, Linux, macOS).
 It is developed in Rust